 More than those issues, navigation in some areas can be very confusing.
 Thankfully in the modern era, smartphone GPS apps have taken the edge off of that issue — keep scrolling for our recommendations on which ones to use.
 It’s that much easier if you have a passenger with you to navigate.
 In general, we find driving outside the center of the country (the Tel Aviv-Jerusalem corridor) to be much more pleasant and we advise to you focus your driving on getting to and exploring other regions of Israel.

-Renting a car in Israel isn’t especially expensive.
+Hiring a car in Israel isn’t especially expensive.
 On our recent visit, we had a very comfortable Toyota Corolla for a reasonable $21 per day including liability insurance.
 We’ve had great luck booking our cars with rentalcars.com, which buys days in bulk from many rental agencies to get the best prices for customers, while offering free cancellation in case you find a cheaper rate elsewhere (or even on their own site at a later date).
-It’s a great site to find a cheap car rental in Israel and compare prices across multiple companies.
+It’s a great site to find a cheap car rentals in Israel and compare prices across multiple companies.

 We’ve rented with a different company every time we’ve visited based on where we can find the cheapest rates, and we haven’t found appreciable differences between what each company offers so we recommend choosing based on the lowest price for your preferred car class.
 We’ve never felt the need for a 4WD vehicle, as most of the roads are quite good.
 Find the cheapest prices for your trip.